 Abstract: Fungal diseases are an increasing threat to human health around the world and have been estimated to kill more than 1.5M and impact over 1 billion people worldwide each year.
 Accurate diagnosis and treatment of fungal infections are still challenging in many regions around the world due to the lack of knowledge and training in healthcare professionals.
 In this collaborative project between Peking Union Medical College Hospital, Beihang University, Pfizer, and Microsoft, we are using computer vision techniques to help doctors diagnosis the most commonly seen fungal infections in hospitals in China.
 The goal is to create a system that will help fungal infection specialists to more quickly and accurately diagnosis the types of fungal infection and provide relevant information.

-Drawiz: Making technical diagrams accessible to visually impaired people
+Drawiz: Making diagrams accessible to people with visual impairments

 Presenter(s): Gopal Srinivasa

 Abstract: We have all heard the saying that a picture is worth a thousand words.
 It is particularly true in STEM fields where technical diagrams are used universally as a core construct for communicating ideas.
 And people with visual impairments are denied the wealth of information that is present in these diagrams simply because they are inaccessible.
 Drawiz aims to remedy this situation by generating detailed, navigable, and audible descriptions of technical diagrams for people with visual impairments.

 Error terrain analysis for machine learning: tool and visualizations